TNB Theatre School Policies

 TNB Theatre School shares its facilities with the other branches of TNB programming.
 In order to respect the staff, artists and shared space, students are asked to:

 * Remove outdoor wear and foot wear upon arrival.
-Place boots on mats, hang up coats and store lunches in cubbies.
+Place boots on mats, hang up coats and place bookbags underneath.

 * Close the door behind you when entering or leaving the studio space.